constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 :::{tab-item} Python
 :sync: keyP

-Remember to activate the virtual environment you created when installing the framework where necessary
+The virtual environment that had been created when installing the framework needs to be activated where necessary

 `source venv/bin/activate`

-When you start a satellite, you have the option to provide a number of parameters, for example:
+When a satellite is started, there is the option to provide a number of parameters, for example:

 - `--name, -n`.
 Name for the satellite.
 This name is a user-chosen name and should be unique within the constellation.
 - `--group, -g`.
 This is the name of the Constellation group this satellite should be a part of.